nfbarnes/consent/module.md

 ## consent landscape
 our own body: an opening, exploratory sketch that introduces vulnerability, compassion, and embodied understanding of oneself

+### an in-progress mapping of the body, to begin to tour our interiors and exteriors -- an experience defining our 'local'

 setting: consider that there are many settings acting on us at any given time

+### an in-progress mapping of our contexts, to begin to tour our interiors and exteriors -- an experience defining our 'global'

 the body of a text: